rvidal/awesome_sshconfig/README.md

   ProxyCommand ssh jumphost nc -w 120 %h %p
 ```

-You can create several different jump hosts, depending on context, and you can also jump more then one server, for example, if you need to get to _insidehost1_ to reach _insidehost2_, just declare:
+You can create several different jump hosts, depending on context, and you can also jump more than one server, for example, if you need to get to _insidehost1_ to reach _insidehost2_, just declare:

 ```
 Host insidehost2